Henriqueperoni/MS4-Read-More-For-Less/README.md

 **UserProfile**: These are the fields the user saves their default information for deliveries and their book preferences.

 **Order**: This model includes all the order details.
-Including the delivery details, the start and end date of the subscription, total and has the OrderLineItem modal linked to it.
+Including the delivery details, the start and end date of the plan, total and has the OrderLineItem modal linked to it.

 **OrderLineItem**: Contains the details of the chosen plan.